 This is the view model object in the current context.
 In the root context,

-$datais useful when you don’t want to reference a property on the viewmodel, but instead want to reference the viewmodel itself.
+$datais useful when you want to reference the viewmodel itself, rather than a property on the viewmodel.
 Example:

 <ul data-bind="foreach: ['cats', 'dogs', 'fish']"> <li>The value is <span data-bind="text: $data"></span></li> </ul>